scfmod/FS22_TerraFarm/README.md

 ## Note
 Bugs can and will probably happen, so please keep that in mind when using this mod.

 Mod is still a work in progress.
+Updated configurations for buckets and a guide will be provided when I get the time.
+If you encounter bugs or have suggestions/ideas please use the Issues section here on GitHub.

 ## Multiplayer
 Multiplayer is supported, but is not guaranteed to work 100%.